Rozoom7721/GameStoreFront/README.md

-# 🎮 Game Library Web App
+# 🎮 Game Store Web App

 A full-stack **web application** for managing a collection of video games.
 Built with **ASP.NET Core (C#)** as the backend REST API and **React + TypeScript** as the frontend.